Pppp1116/content-license-policy/README.md

 - Reproducing full `.reg`, `.bat`, `.ps1`, or similar files, or large sections;
 - Republishing curated lists of registry keys, values, or settings derived from the Project;
 - Packaging multiple tweaks or discoveries from the Project into “packs”, “presets”, or “config bundles.”

+Substantial Use also includes any compilation or re-expression that, even if reworded or reformatted, delivers substantially the same set of tweaks, registry keys, or configuration changes as the Project in a way that a typical user could use as a functional substitute for the original Content.

 When in doubt, treat your use as **Substantial Use**.